-• During login negotiate the following parameters: ImmediateData=No, InitialR2T=Yes.
-MaxRecvDataSegmentLength=1024.

-- Complete the Login Phase and proceed to the Full Feature Phase. - · Issue a SCSI-INQUIRY to the DUT, wait for response data and status. - · Issue a TEST-UNIT-READY to the DUT, wait for response.

-• Issue a series of 10 WRITE commands, each to write 1024 bytes of data to the target.
+- Connect the Testing Station to the iSCSI target being tested. - During login negotiate the following parameters: ImmediateData=No, InitialR2T=Yes.
+MaxRecvDataSegmentLength=1024. - Complete the Login Phase and proceed to the Full Feature Phase. - Issue a SCSI-INQUIRY to the DUT, wait for response data and status. - Issue a TEST-UNIT-READY to the DUT, wait for response. - Issue a READ-CAP to the DUT, wait for response data and status. - Issue a series of 10 WRITE commands, each to write 1024 bytes of data to the target.
 For each command wait for R2T from the target then transmit a Data-in PDU with 1024 bytes of data.
 Wait for response data and status from the target.
 The seventh one of these WRITE commands should have a CmdSN value which is the same as that for the sixth WRITE command.

-$\cdot$ Verify that the target ignores the command with the duplicate CmdSN value.
+• Verify that the target ignores the command with the duplicate CmdSN value.
 Verify that the target still properly handles the subsequently received WRITE commands.

-Test #2.1: StatSN
+Test #2.1: StatSN Field